How to participate in WECG

 To get on our email list for meeting announcements, upcoming events, etc., or for questions or feedback, email info@wecg.org.

-4. Get trained
+4. Get trained & stay current

-- Take ICS 100, ICS 200, and NIMS 700 online from FEMA
+- Take ICS 100, ICS 200, NIMS 700, and ICS 800 online from FEMA.

-Work through the 12 Steps to Emergency Radio Competency
+- Work through the 12 Steps to Emergency Radio Competency.

 5. Check In